bnvnclq/Medoo/README.md

 > The lightweight PHP database framework to accelerate development

+## Disclaimer
+* **About** - This is a fork and edited version from the original medoo of catfan, added optional functions for specific use

 ## Features

 * **Lightweight** - Less than 100 KB, portable with only one file